Joseph C. Kunz, Jr.

 Disbelief Isn’t the Offense — Contempt Is

 Doubt can be honest.
 Contempt is a posture—a sneer that corrodes truth, decency, and the virtues that make a society livable.
-This essay draws the line between sincere questions and moral rot disguised as intellect.
+This essay draws the line between sincere questions and a moral posture disguised as intelligence.

 The Anchor’s Script: When Truth Becomes Just Another Role